numannaseer/book-site-api/README.md

 # BOOK-SITE-API
-Node.js, Express Backend API for maintaining Books, Authors and Publications in MongoDB corresponding to BOOK-SITE website.
+Node.js, Express.js Backend API for maintaining Books, Authors and Publications in MongoDB corresponding to my BOOK-SITE website.

 ```